There are no direct flights from the UK to Zanzibar/Tanzania.

 Qatar Airways fly every day of the week from the UK to Zanzibar.
 The flights are via Doha and are overnight in both directions.
 Most days of the week there are good connection times in Doha.

-Kenya Airways has flights every day of the week from Heathrow, overnight on the way out to Nairobi (8.5 hours) then connecting early morning on to Zanzibar (1.5 hours).
-Return flight times depend on the day of the week but usually an afternoon/evening flight from Zanzibar with quite a long transit in Nairobi connecting with an overnight flight to Heathrow.
-We use Kenya Airways for people doing a safari in Kenya and in the northern parks of Tanzania.
+Kenya Airways has flights every day of the week from Heathrow, overnight on the way out to Nairobi (8.5 hours) then connecting early morning on to Zanzibar or Dar es Salaam.
+(1.5 hours).
+Return flight are not so straightforward.
+Either a very early – 02.30 – departure from Zanzibar to Nairobi, quite a long transit then day time flight to Heathrow.
+Alternatively an evening departure from Zanzibar to Nairobi then on to Amsterdam connecting to Heathrow.

 When we help you book your holiday, we will look for flights at the most favourable prices, dates, flight times and routes which best suit you.